 A new build involves building an entirely new structure from the ground up.
 An expansion consists of adding onto the existing structure with new rooms, floors, or sections.
 A renovation is an improvement or updating of an existing structure, without changing its overall current footprint.

-Habitat Veterinary Hospital was a new build project in Boise, Idaho that provided the owners full flexibility in designing the space.
+Habitat Veterinary Hospital was a new build project in Boise, Idaho that provided the owners full design flexibility.

 Project Path 1: New Build